 - Safe and Environment-friendly

 Viscosity is short for dynamic viscosity.
 It equals the shear stress/velocity gradient.
 Its international unit is Pa / sec (Pa.S) or mPa / sec (mPa.S).
-In PCB production, it means the fluidity of ink driven by external forces.
+In PCB production, it means the fluidity of ink is driven by external forces.

 Thixotropic, also known as rock degeneration, sag resistance, is a physical characteristic of a liquid.
-Its viscosity declines under stirring, but it will recovery its original viscosity at a standstill very fast.
+Its viscosity declines under stirring, but it will recovery its original thickness at a standstill very fast.
 By stirring, the thixotropic effect lasts for such a long time that the ink could re-constitute the internal structure.
-The solder mask ink becomes liquid when it is stirred.
+The solder mask ink becomes liquid when it is gone.
 This accelerates the speed of ink through the screen mesh and promotes the ink evenly fused.